naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.2.2.17 =
+* Added an option to disable nonce check on the front end.

 = 1.2.2.16 =
 * Fixed an issue where the correct styling was not getting applied to template 1 on a standalone page.